ofbeaton/phabricator-fullname/README.md

 # phabricator-fullname
-Unofficial patch to display Fullnames beside usernames in Phabricator.
+Unofficial patch to display Fullnames (realname) beside usernames in Phabricator.

 Often useful when importing users from a corporate LDAP where the usernames are auto-generated `txf032` etc.